 What we mean by “Reformed”, “Evangelical” and “Church”…

 What we mean by “Reformed”Reformed theology gets its name from the sixteenth-century Protestant Reformation.
 Believers in the Reformed tradition regard highly the specific contributions of such people like Martin Luther, John Knox, and particularly John Calvin.
 However, Reformed theology was not“invented” in the sixteenth century.
 The stream of orthodoxy reaches back through the ages, ultimately finding its source in the headwaters of all truth, the Scriptures themselves.
 Reformed theology places great emphasis on the doctrine of God, this doctrine being central to the whole of its theology.
 The chief and most distinctive article of our theology is God’s sovereignty.
 Sovereignty means “rule” and the sovereignty of God means that God rules over His creation with absolute power and authority.
 He determines what is going to happen, and it does happen.
 God is not alarmed, frustrated, or defeated by circumstances, by sin, or by the rebellion of His creatures.
 His sovereignty also oversees the salvation of man as manifested in the doctrines of grace.
 The doctrines of grace have historically been represented by the acrostic TULIP.
 In short, this doctrine biblically describes God’s role in man’s salvation.
 Total depravity (T) declares that man is dead in sin and incapable of exercising faith without first being regenerated by the sovereign work of the Holy Spirit.
 Unconditional election (U) refers to God’s gracious work of election whereby according to His good pleasure and not based on anything man has done, the elect are brought to saving faith by the work of the Holy Spirit.
 Limited atonement (L) means that Christ’s death, though sufficient to save all, was efficient to save the elect.
 In this sense, all for whom the atonement was designed to save, will be saved.
 Irresistible grace (I) refers to God’s effectual calling being “operative,” not “cooperative,” whereby the regenerate are made willing to come to Christ and cling to Him for their redemption.
 Perseverance of the saints (P) means that those who are truly regenerate come to saving faith will never lose their salvation.
 God preserves them and will complete the work He has begun.
 We do not believe Reformed theology is a sect or branch of Christianity, we believe as the great London preacher Charles H. Spurgeon said, reformed theology is a synonym for biblical Christianity.

-What we mean by “Church”
+What we mean by “TULIP”